cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-builtin-workflows.md

       - Execute install relationship lifecycle operations (`preconfigure`, `postconfigure`, `establish`) for all affected relationships.

 <sub>
-1. Note that effectively, all nodes that are contained inside the host of the failing node, are considered failed as well and will be re-installed.
+1. Effectively, all nodes that are contained inside the host of the failing node, are considered failed as well and will be re-installed.
 </sub>

+{%note title=Note%}
+A host sub-graph can be though of as a blueprint that defines only nodes that are contained inside a host.
+For example, if the full blueprint looks something like this:
+{%highlight yaml%}
+...

+node_templates:

+  webserver_host:
+    type: cloudify.nodes.Compute
+    relationships:
+      - target: floating_ip
+        type: cloudify.relationships.connected_to

+  webserver:
+    type: cloudify.nodes.WebServer
+    relationships:
+      - target: webserver_host
+        type: cloudify.relationships.contained_in

+  war:
+    type: cloudify.nodes.ApplicationModule
+    relationships:
+      - target: webserver
+        type: cloudify.relationships.contained_in
+      - target: database
+        type: cloudify.relationships.connected_to

+  database_host:
+    type: cloudify.nodes.Compute

+  database:
+    type: cloudify.nodes.Database
+    relationships:
+      - target: database_host
+        type: cloudify.relationships.contained_in

+  floating_ip:
+    type: cloudify.nodes.VirtualIP

+...
+{%endhighlight%}

+Than a host sub-graph for the **`webserver_host`** will look like:

+{%highlight yaml%}
+node_templates:

+  webserver_host:
+    type: cloudify.nodes.Compute
+    relationships:
+      - target: floating_ip
+        type: cloudify.relationships.connected_to

+  webserver:
+    type: cloudify.nodes.WebServer
+    relationships:
+      - target: webserver_host
+        type: cloudify.relationships.contained_in

+  war:
+    type: cloudify.nodes.ApplicationModule
+    relationships:
+      - target: webserver
+        type: cloudify.relationships.contained_in
+      - target: database
+        type: cloudify.relationships.connected_to

+...

+{%endhighlight%}

+Notice that the `floating_ip`, `database` and `database_host` nodes are not part of the blueprint. **However**, they are still specified as relationship target nodes for the remaining nodes.
+For this reason, its not a valid blueprint, and the term *graph* is more appropriate.

+{%endnote%}